 The appearance of the density operators $\hat{\Delta}_{jk}$ in Eq.~\eqref{eq.effectiveHboson} indicates that the hopping rates now explicitly depend on the density distribution over the entire chain, since the operator $\sum_l(-1)^l \hat{n}_l$ quantifies the imbalance between even and odd sites.
 Importantly, although the original EBHM contains a global-range interaction, it is still a pairwise interaction.
 In contrast, through strong driving we obtain in Eq.~\eqref{eq.effectiveHboson} an effective multi-body interaction which simultaneously acts on all sites, fundamentally changing the locality of the underlying system.

-Global kinetic constraints can be realized by properly tuning the driving parameters to roots of Bessel functions, reminiscent of dynamical localization in Floquet systems~\cite{eckardt2017colloquium}.
+GKC can be realized by properly tuning the driving parameters to roots of Bessel functions, reminiscent of dynamical localization in Floquet systems~\cite{eckardt2017colloquium}.
 The key difference is that the Bessel function in Eq.~\eqref{eq.effectiveHboson} explicitly depends on the particle number distribution, allowing us to engineer desired state-dependent selection rules.